 Long-term

 Expected Real

-Rate of Return
+Asset Class Rate of Return

-4.10%
+U.S. equity 4.10%

-4.81%
+Developed market international equity 4.81%

-5.33%
+Emerging market international equity 5.33%

-(0.22%)
+Cash (government) (0.22%)

-3.71%
+Private equity and strategic lending 3.71%

-0.32%
+U.S. fixed income 0.32%

-2.91%
+Real estate 2.91%

-Discount rate - The discount rate used to measure the total OPEB liability was 6.00%.
+Discount rate - The discount rate used to measure the total OPEB liability was 6%.
 This is the same rate used at the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the ADC rates.
 For this purpose, only member contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Based on those assumptions, the OPEB Trust fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on OPEB Trust investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

 Changes in assumptions - The long-term inflation rate was increased from 2.1% to 2.25%.
 Other changes in assumptions include changes made to the medical and drug trend rates, and coverage and acceptance rates to reflect more recent experience and subsidy amounts.
-Also, changes in retirement, withdrawal and mortality rates were made to match those provided by TCRS.
+Also, changes in retirement, withdrawal, and mortality rates were made to match those provided by TCRS.
 The net change in liability as a result of these changes is not considered significant.

-Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5%) or 1-percentage-point (7%) than the current discount rate (expressed in thousands).
+Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1percentage-point lower (5%) or 1-percentage-point higher (7%) than the current discount rate (expressed in thousands).

-1% Decrease Discount Rate 1 % Increase
+1% Decrease (5%) Discount Rate (6%) 1% Increase (7%)

-(5. 00%) (6.00%) (7.00%)
+Proportionate share of the collective net

-Proportionate share of the collective net OPEB liability \$ 1,335 \$ 1,185 \$ 1,043
+OPEB liability \$1,335 \$1,185 \$1,043